Call of Juarez: Multiplayer

 The original game's PC multiplayer mode features "Deathmatch", "Skirmish" (team deathmatch), "Robbery" (the team designated as "Outlaws" must find the hidden gold and return it to an "escape zone" without being caught by the team designated as "Lawmen"), and "Gold Rush" (gold is spread over the map; at the end of a specified time, the player who has collected the most gold wins).
 The Xbox 360 version also features "Capture the Bag", "Wanted" (one player is randomly designated as the "wanted" player, and other players can only score points by killing this particular player.
 Once the wanted player is killed, the player who killed them becomes the wanted player.
 The player with the most points at the end of the game wins), and "Famous Events" (game scenarios based on real-life events, such as the Gunfight at the O.K.
 Corral, the Wilcox Train Robbery, and the Coffeyville Bank Robbery).

 Bound in Blood's multiplayer mode features "Shootout" (deathmatch), "Posse" (team deathmatch), "Wanted", "Manhunt" (team "wanted" game in which one player is randomly designated as the wanted player.
 If they survive sixty seconds, their team scores a point.
 If they are killed, the player who killed them becomes the wanted player.
 The team with the most points at the end of the game wins), and "Wild West Legends" (game scenarios based on real-life events, such as the Battle of Antietam, the Coffeyville Bank Robbery, the Frisco Shootout, the Skeleton Canyon shootout, and the Gunfight at the O.K.
 Corral.

 The Cartel's multiplayer mode features two types of multiplayer; cooperative and competitive.
-Cooperative gameplay allow up to three players team up to complete campaign missions.
+Cooperative gameplay allows up to three players to team up to complete campaign missions.
 Competitive mode is traditional player v. player with two gametypes available - "Objective Based" and "Team Deathmatch".
 Both gametypes use a "cop v. criminal" system, where one team is the cops and the other is the criminals.
-In objective-based gameplay, players set out to either engage in criminal activity, or prevent the other team from doing so, with a series of objectives to be completed or prevented.
+In objective-based gameplay, players set out to either engage in criminal activity or prevent the other team from doing so, with a series of objectives to be completed or prevented.